Evaluation and Degree Requirements

-The Curriculum uses an Honors/High Pass/Pass/Fail system of evaluation except during Module 1, when only Pass/Fail is used.
+The Curriculum uses an Honors/High Pass/Pass/Fail system of evaluation except during Module 1 and Module 2, when only Pass/Fail is used.
 The School of Medicine relies on multiple assessments in the evaluation process, including traditional examinations, presentations, standardized patients, clinical skills assessments, simulations, OSCE, projects and papers, and practical exams.

 Statement of Requirements for the MD Degree

 In addition to successfully completing the required curriculum and elective courses, students are awarded the MD degree by vote of the faculty when they have accomplished the following: